appbaseio/Docs/content/docs/search/reactivesearch-api/implement.md

 | `${field}.autosuggest` | Analyzed field using a {2, 20} edge n-gram analyzer. | This is useful for longer partial word matches, typically suited for an autosuggest search. |
 | `${field}.lang` | Analyzed field using the user provided language. | This is useful when searching on text in a specific language, e.g. Spanish. |
 | `${field}.synonyms` | Analyzed field for handling synonyms at search time. | This is useful when synonyms are enabled. |

+#### Suggestion

+A suggestion type query is an extension of the `search` type of query designed to retrieve typeahead or autocomplete suggestions.

+The ideal use-cases are:

+- To build an auto-suggestions or autocompletion based searchbox,
+- To programmatically display search suggestions via an API

+Suggestion type of queries support the following types of suggestions:

+- **Promoted** suggestions represents the documents promoted by the Query Rules UI of Appbase.io dashboard.

+- **Recent** suggestions are the past searches made by the user in last 30 days.

+- **Popular** suggestions are the most searched queries for a particular index.

+- **Index** suggestions are the suggestions derived from the index, can take into account the text analysis process, partial words, as-you-type queries, can handle typo tolerance, offer response highlighting and search on synonyms.

+Depending on the user request, it combines and returns the requested suggestion types in a single API request.

+**Example**

+The below suggestions API request returns matching popular, recent, and index suggestions for search query `harry`.

+<iframe src=https://play.reactivesearch.io/embed/2M6Y338xUIwadQf3pJZM     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"     title=rs-playground-2M6Y338xUIwadQf3pJZM   ></iframe>

 #### Term